hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 <Hds::Pagination::Numbered @totalItems={{40}} />
 ```

-By default the "Info" and "SizeSelector" are displayed, and the component takes care of updating the values and the states of the different elements, according to the user interactions with the component.
+By default the "Info" and "SizeSelector" sub-components are displayed, and the component takes care of updating the values and the states of the different elements, according to the user interactions with the component.

 ### Extra arguments

-It's possible to customize the "Info", "Controls", and "SizeSelector" providing additional arguments to them.
-For more details about these parameters, refer to the "Components API" section.
+It’s possible to customize the "Info", "Controls", and "SizeSelector" components by providing additional arguments to them.
+For more details about these parameters, refer to the "Component API" section.

 Below is an example of some of these extra arguments: